-3.1 (A.823/A.1) Introduction
+3.1 (MSC.64(67)/1) Introduction

-- 3.1.1 (A.823/A.1.1) Automatic radar plotting aids (ARPA) shall, in order to improve the standard of collision avoidance at sea: - .1 reduce the workload of observers by enabling them to obtain information about automatically plotted targets so that they can perform as well with several separate targets as they can by manually plotting a single target; - .2 provide continuous, accurate and rapid situation evaluation. - 3.1.2 (A.823/A.1.2) The radar facilities provided by an ARPA display shall comply with the performance standards for radar equipment (Resolution A.477) appropriate to its mode of use. - 3.1.3 (A.823/A.1.3) In addition to the general requirements contained in resolution A.694, ARPA shall comply with the following minimum performance standards. - 3.1.4 Where an ARPA display is intended for use as the master display of a complete radar system, the system shall comply with IEC 60936-1.
-For high speed craft (HSC) ARPA, the relevant clauses of IEC 60936-2 apply. - 3.1.5 Where an ARPA display is intended for use as a slave display of a complete radar system, it shall comply with the relevant clauses of IEC 60936-1, where applicable to such a display.
-For high speed craft (HSC) ARPA, the relevant clauses of IEC 60936-2 apply.
+3.1.1 (MSC.64(67)/1.1) "Auto tracking aid" (ATA) shall, in order to improve the standard of collision avoidance at sea:

+- .1 reduce the workload of observers by enabling them to obtain information about automatically plotted targets so that they can perform as well with several separate targets as they can by manually plotting a single target; - .2 provide continuous, accurate and rapid situation evaluation.

+3.1.2 The radar facilities provided by an ATA display shall comply with those clauses of IMO Resolution MSC.64(67) annex 4 or A.820 appropriate to its mode of use.

+3.1.3 (MSC.64(67)/Annex 4/1) In addition to the general requirements contained in resolution A.694(17), ATA shall comply with the following minimum requirements.

+3.1.4 Where an ATA display is intended for use as the master display of a complete radar system, the system shall comply with IEC 60936-1.
+For high speed craft (HSC) ATA, the relevant clauses of IEC 60936-2 shall apply.

+3.1.5 Where an ATA display is intended for use as a slave display of a complete radar system it shall comply with the relevant clauses of IEC 60936-1, where applicable to such a display.
+For HSC ATA the relevant clauses of IEC 60936-2 apply.
+In addition, the ATA display shall be capable of presenting readily, without significant degradation, the signals shown on the master display.

+3.1.6 Additional ARPA facilities, not mandated in this ATA standard, shall comply with IEC 60872-1.

-3.1.6 Quality assurance
+3.1.7 Quality assurance

-The ARPA shall be designed, produced and documented by companies complying with ISO 9000, as applicable.
+The ATA shall be designed, produced and documented by companies complying with ISO 9000, as applicable.

-3.2 (A.823/A.2) Definitions
+3.2 (MSC.64(67)/2) Definitions